allenzhang721/CuriosSwift/CuriosSwift/Pods/Kingfisher/README.md

 ## Future of Kingfisher

 I want to keep Kingfisher slim.
-This framework will focus on providing a simple solution of image downloading and cache.
-But that not means the framework will not be improved.
-Kingfisher is far away from perfect and necessary and useful features will be added later, to make it better.
+This framework will focus on providing a simple solution for image downloading and caching.
+But that does not mean the framework will not be improved.
+Kingfisher is far away from perfect, and necessary and useful features will be added later to make it better.

 ## About the logo

 The logo of Kingfisher is inspired by [Tangram (七巧板)](http://en.wikipedia.org/wiki/Tangram), a dissection puzzle consisting of seven flat shapes from China.
-I believe she's a kingfisher bird instead of a swift, but someone persists that she is a pigeon.
+I believe she's a kingfisher bird instead of a swift, but someone insists that she is a pigeon.
 I guess I should give her a name.
 Hi, guys, do you have any suggestion?

 ## Contact